Skip To Main Content

 Injured on the Job?

-Due to the Texas state law requirements for punctual reporting of an on-the job injury or a work related illness, you must report every incident within 24 hours of occurrence.
-Please report ALL on the job injuries and/or work related illness to safety@wylieisd.net.
+Due to the Texas state law requirements for punctual reporting of an on-the-job injury or a work-related illness, you must report every incident within 24 hours of its occurrence.

 If injured, the employee shall notify the supervisor immediately or go to the campus secretary or designee.

-If injury is life threatening and requires emergency medical treatment, call 911, then please call Risk Management at 972.429.3073.
+If the injury is life-threatening and requires emergency medical treatment, call 911, then please call Risk Management at 972.429.3073.

 If injury requires minor medical treatment, the employee must seek medical treatment with: